Henri Termeer: Academic

-Other affiliations

-Termeer was "connected to 311 board members in 17 different organizations across 20 different industries" including AutoImmune Inc., Diacrin, Inc., rEVO Biologics, Inc., Allergan Inc., Genzyme Corporation, Tekla Life Sciences Investors, AVEO Pharmaceuticals, Partners HealthCare System, Federal Reserve Bank of Boston, Biotechnology Industry Organization, Erasmus University, Capital Royalty, Federal Reserve Bank of Atlanta, Colgate W. Darden Graduate School of Business Administration, Longwood Founders Management, Verastem, Moderna Therapeutics, ProQR Therapeutics, CANbridge Life Sciences and the Fellows of Harvard Medical School Termeer serves on their board of directors.

-Lysosomal Therapeutics

-Termeer provided financial backing for Lysosomal Therapeutics or N.V.Lysosomal Therapeutics Inc., a fledgling biotech firm in Boston, developing a treatment for Parkinson's and other neurodegenerative diseases.
-According to Bloomberg Termeer is the founder of Lysosomal Therapeutics.
-Termeer was mentoring Lysosomal Therapeutics CEO Dimitri Krainc, who is a neurologist at Massachusetts General Hospital and is originally from Slovenia.
-According to Krainc, he and Termeer were in "contact by e-mail, phone, or in person weekly. ...
-It's fun to meet with Henri.
-He listens.
-He's got incredibly good judgment.
-And he's very focused on the patients."

 Philanthropy

 Massachusetts General Hospital

-Termeer $10 million donation. funds research at the Henri and Belinda Termeer Center for Targeted Therapies at the Massachusetts General Hospital Cancer Center where patients with early and advanced stage cancers enroll in "its fast-growing portfolio of Phase I, Phase II and Phase III clinical trials."
+Termeer made a $10 million donation to fund research at the Henri and Belinda Termeer Center for Targeted Therapies at the Massachusetts General Hospital Cancer Center where patients with early and advanced stage cancers enroll in "its fast-growing portfolio of Phase I, Phase II and Phase III clinical trials."
 Termeer was on the board of directors of the MGH and had served on numerous committees with Peter Slavin, Hospital director.

-In 2011 Termeer Cathy Minehan, and Chad Gifford— fellow Partners HealthCare Board Members— co-chaired the Massachusetts General Hospital bicentennial.
+In 2011 Termeer, Cathy Minehan and Chad Gifford— fellow Partners HealthCare Board Members— co-chaired the Massachusetts General Hospital bicentennial.
 The gala, with 1,000 in attendance, also served as a fundraiser, raising approximately $1 million.